It’s 10am and you’ve still not seen or heard anything from your employee. What should you do?

 Get HR Support

-If you’re unsure if an employee’s absence should be considered unauthorised, and whether to begin disciplinary action against them, it’s always best to seek professional HR advice, so that you can be confident your actions comply with employment law.
+If you’re unsure if an employee’s absence should be considered unauthorised, and whether to begin disciplinary action against them, our HR consultants can help.

 - How to handle an employee off with work-related stress

 - Long-term sickness absence